aspnetzero/documents/docs/en/Overview-Core.md

 ASP.NET Zero solution contains 4 applications:

-- **Back End Application** `Web.Mvc`: This is the main application which is entered by username and password.
-You will mostly work on this application to add your business requirements.
-Backend application is built in a dedicated area, named "**App**" by default, but can be determined while you are [creating the solution](Getting-Started.md).
+- **Back End Application** `Web.Mvc`: This is the main application which needs authentication to access.
+You will mostly work on this application to add your business logic.
+Backend application is built in a dedicated area, named "**App**" by default, but can be determined while you are [creating the solution](Getting-Started-Core).
 So, all controllers, views and models are located under **Areas/App** folder.
 Also, related script and style files are located under **wwwroot/view-resources/Areas/App** folder, as shown below:

   <img src="D:/Github/documents/docs/en/images/app-folders-core.png" alt="Application folders" class="img-thumbnail" width="161" height="381" />